StarProxima/dev_kit/app_update_checker/README.md

-## Setup
+## Setup methods

 There are 2 methods to get information about updates:
 1) From the stores where the app is available
-2) From your own config, which can be hosted, for example, on your public github repository.
+2) From your own update config, which can be hosted, for example, on your public github repository.

 The first method is easier to use, but is not flexible and does not support many features.